Gustav Ullenhag – Translational immunotherapy

 The addition of low dose cyclophosphamide seems to enhance the treatment effect, without adding side effects while our results indicate that the irradiation does not add any benefit.
 In addition, some patients with other solid cancers have received this treatment.

 In spring 2018 we launched a phase I/II study assessing intratumoural injections with an oncolytic virus (LOAd 703) in pancreatic, colorectal, biliary and ovarian cancer patients with advanced disease.
-In addition to CD40L this virus expresses 4-1BBL which also stimulates the immune system.
+In addition to CD40L, this virus carries the gene for 4-1BBL which also stimulates the immune system.
 Furthermore, in February 2020 we initiated a study with LOAd 703 in metastatic malignant melanoma patients who have experienced disease progression on checkpoint inhibitors.

 Detection of relapse with scans

-The introduction of PD1 inhibitors in malignant melanoma patients makes it likely that earlier detection of relapse with scans is of benefit.
+The introduction of PD-1 inhibitors in malignant melanoma patients makes it likely that earlier detection of relapse with scans is of benefit.
 A national randomized phase 3 study (TRIM) with Uppsala as the primary site opened in June 2017.
 The study compares overall survival (OS), disease-free survival (DFS), economic cost effectiveness, and quality of life in patients with two different schedules for follow-up after radical surgery for high-risk malignant melanoma.
-Health related quality of life (HRQoL) will be assessed by QLQ30 and HAD.
+Health related quality of life is assessed by QLQ30 and HAD.

 Patients in the experimental arm are followed with radiological assessments (FDG-PET or CT) and blood tests during three years, in addition to the standard follow up scheme with physical examinations only.
-Almost 500 patients have so far been included and in collaboration with professor Yvonne Brandberg, an ad hoc study investigating whether supplements increase the risk of relapse will start during spring 2020.
+Almost 1000 patients have so far been included and in collaboration with professor Yvonne Brandberg, an ad hoc study investigating whether supplements increase the risk of relapse started during spring 2020.
 Nineteen centers participate.

-The project also includes data supporting that patients who are diagnosed with melanoma in situ have a better prognosis compared to the general population and we investigate possible reasons for this finding.
+The database enables a lot of projects and so far, we have shown that patients who are diagnosed with melanoma in situ have a better prognosis compared to the general population and investigate possible reasons for this finding.

 Treatment with checkpoint inhibitors in routine clinical practice

-In collaboration with Associate Professor, Antonis Valachis, Örebro University Hospital we assess the effects of treatment with checkpoint inhibitors in routine clinical practice.
+In collaboration with Associate Professor Antonis Valachis, Örebro University Hospital, we assess the effects of treatment with checkpoint inhibitors in routine clinical practice.
+We have established a cohort of around 600 patients.
 Our main focus is malignant melanoma.

-First in man studies with immune stimulating antibodies
+First in man studies with immune stimulating antibody and virus given intravenously